We have put together the following information to help you to understand how you can access us when you need us.

 Please note that if you feel your problem cannot wait until the next routine appointment all urgent appointments will be done at the surgery in person.
 This is following our own reviews and listening to our patients – recognising this as being the safest and most effective route to urgent care.

 For urgent appointments you will be likely be booked with our team of Advanced Clinical Practitioners (ACPs) who represent a key part of our expanding workforce within the Valleys.
 ACPs are qualified healthcare professionals who come from a variety of backgrounds such as nursing, pharmacy, paramedic and physiotherapy.

-For administrative queries you can complete an e-consultation.
+For administrative queries you can complete an e-consultation using ‘Patchs’ (our e-consult system).
 If upon review we need to arrange an appointment with you we will then contact you.

 We remain committed to proactively looking after our patients with long term conditions.
-We have a safe system for contacting patients when they are due for review and so unless we have asked you to book an appointment you do not need to contact us unless you feel your circumstances have changed.
-Depending on your condition and needs this may be a face to face or telephone appointment.
+We have a safe system for contacting patients when they are due for review, usually around your birthday, so unless we have asked you to book an appointment you do not need to contact us (unless you feel your circumstances have changed).
+Depending on your condition and needs, this may be a face to face or telephone appointment.